-Thanks to the Michigan Apple Committee for hosting the Michigan Apple tour this month.
+We love cider mills and Michigan apple orchards.
+Thanks to the Michigan Apple Committee for hosting the Michigan Apple tour and inviting us.

 I have always wanted to know more about Michigan apples.

-We live near the Country Mill in Charlotte and I have sat in on the explanation they tell preschool children.
+We lived near the Country Mill in Charlotte and I have sat in on the explanation they tell preschool children on apple farming, picking and processing to make apple cider.
 This tour was so much more.
 I thought I knew about Michigan apples.
 I was wrong.